cicadacreativemag/ccm_website/content/blog/protest-art.md

 summary: Protest has also been a prevalent theme in art throughout the years.
 This timeline explores art that addresses injustice and inequality in the past 100 years.
 ---

-# A Very Brief History of Protest Art in America
-> Haley Arnold, Publications Director

 Protest has also been a prevalent theme in art throughout the years.
 This timeline explores art that addresses injustice and inequality in the past 100 years.

 ![image](/images/blog/post/protest/1.jpg#blog)